-- expenses incurred under agreements with contract research organizations as well as investigative sites and consultants that conduct our clinical trials and preclinical studies; - manufacturing process development and scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial materials and commercial materials, including manufacturing validation batches; - outsourced professional scientific development services; - employee-related expenses, which include salaries, benefits and stock-based compensation for personnel in research and development functions; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; - laboratory materials and supplies used to support our research activities; and - allocated facility-related costs.
+- expenses incurred under agreements with contract research organizations as well as investigative sites and consultants that conduct our clinical trials and preclinical studies; - manufacturing process development and scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial materials and commercial materials including manufacturing validation batches; unless objective and persuasive evidence exists that regulatory approval and subsequent commercialization of a product candidate is probable and where we also expect the future economic benefit from the sales of the product candidate to be realized; - outsourced professional scientific development services; - employee-related expenses, which include salaries, benefits and stock-based compensation for personnel in research and development functions; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; - laboratory materials and supplies used to support our research activities; - costs of acquired product licenses and related technology rights where there is no alternative future use; and - allocated facility-related costs.

 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-In the near term we expect that our research and development expenses will increase as we expand manufacturing activities and initiate new clinical trials.
+In the near term we expect that our research and development expenses will to increase as we expand complete manufacturing activities, conduct existing clinical trials, and initiate new potential clinical trials.
 However, levels of research and development spending are highly dependent upon the selection and progression of product candidates.
 The successful development of our product candidates is highly uncertain.
 At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of, or when, if ever, material net cash inflows may commence from any of our product candidates.
 This uncertainty is due to the numerous risks and uncertainties associated with the duration and cost of clinical trials, which vary significantly over the life of a project as a result of many factors, including:

-- the number of clinical sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that ultimately participate in the trials; - the number of doses patients receive; - the duration of patient follow-up; and - the results of our clinical trials.
+- the number of clinical sites included in the trials; - the length of time required to enroll suitable patients;

+- the number of patients that ultimately participate in the trials;

+- the number of doses patients receive;

+- the duration of patient follow-up; and

+- the results of our clinical trials.

 Our expenditures are subject to additional uncertainties, including the terms and timing of regulatory approvals.
 We may never succeed in achieving regulatory approval for any of our product candidates.
 We may obtain unexpected results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
 For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those that we currently anticipate, or if we experience significant delays in enrollment in any of our clinical trials, or our ability to manufacture and supply product, we could be required to expend significant additional financial resources and time on the completion of clinical development.
-Drug commercialization will take several years and millions of dollars in development costs.
+Drug commercialization will can take several years and millions of dollars in development costs.